 Using the customizable status labels (in so many eye-catching colors), you can set a range of statuses-- from “stuck” and “working on it” to “pending review” and, of course, “done”!

 Step 5: Prioritize your tasks

 That’s right!
-Even when tasks have been moved from your bucket into a sprint, meaning they are of the highest priority, the tasks in each sprint will still attract relatively different priorities.
+Even when tasks have been moved from your backlog/bucket/roadmap into a sprint, meaning they are of the highest priority, the tasks in each sprint will still attract relatively different priorities.

 Agile methodology favors categorizing tasks according to 4 priorities - “Critical”, “High”, “Medium” and “Low”.
 Add another status column to your task board and use the colored labels to assign a priority to each task.